isabella232/offer-decisioning.en/help/get-started/user-interface.md

 * **[!UICONTROL Tags]**: create and manage placements tags to organize and filter your offers.
 See [Creating tags](../offer-library/creating-tags.md).

-The **[!UICONTROL Activities]** menu allows you to see all the offer activities that have been created to deliver your offers.
-See [Create offer activities](../offer-activities/create-offer-activities.md)
+The **[!UICONTROL Activities]** menu allows you to see all the decisions that have been created to deliver your offers.
+See [Create decisions](../offer-activities/create-offer-activities.md)

 ![](../assets/offer_activities.png)